 musically accompanied by pianist and anthroposophy Steffen Hartmann

-SEKEM & Dahabeya - Bach on the Nile
+SEKEM & Luxor & Dahabeya - Bach on the Nile II

 The journey here offered is one of SEKEM Reisen's well booked 14-days tours.
-Newly added to this tour 22nd OCT thru 5th NOV 2023 is the accompaniment through the pianist and Anthroposoph Steffen Hartmann from Hamburg, who in SEKEM will perform and give speeches to the subjects (here in German, as his speeches won't be translated)
+Newly added to this tour 13th thru 27th OCT 2024 is the accompaniment by the pianist and Anthroposoph Steffen Hartmann from Hamburg, who in SEKEM will perform and give speeches to the subjects (here in German, as his speeches won't be translated)

 1. Abend (Mo) "Das Wohltemperierte Klavier von Johann Sebastian Bach und der Tierkreis" Es erklingen alle 24 Präludien von Bach in Verbindung mit den Zwölf Stimmungen von Rudolf Steiner